percona/pg_tde/documentation/docs/index.md

 !!! important

-    This is the MVP version of the extension.
+    This is the MVP version of the extension and is not meant for production use yet.

+## What's encrypted

 `pg_tde` encrypts the following:

-* user data in tables, including TOAST tables, that are created using the extension.
+* User data in tables, including TOAST tables, that are created using the extension.
 Metadata of those tables is not encrypted.
 * Write-Ahead Log (WAL) data for tables created using the extension
 * Temporary tables created during the database operation for data tables created using the extension

+## What's not encrypted

+In the MVP version of `pg_tde`, the following remains unencrypted:

+* Indexes
+* Logical replication
+* `NULL` bitmaps of tuples
+* Keys in the keyring file

-The encryption of indexes is planned for the next releases of `pg_tde`.
+Their encryption is planned for the next releases of `pg_tde`.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
-Our benchmark tests show appr.
-10% performance overhead.
+Our benchmark tests show less than 10% performance overhead.

 [Get started](install.md){.md-button}

 ## Supported PostgreSQL versions

-`pg_tde` is currently supported for Percona Distribution for PostgreSQL 16 and PostgreSQL 16.
+`pg_tde` is currently supported for Percona Distribution for PostgreSQL 16 and upstream PostgreSQL 16.

-## Useful links:
+## Useful links

 * [What is Transparent Data Encryption](tde.md)